Olaf Haraldsson

-Saint Olaf (c.
-995 – 29 July 1030), also called Olaf the Holy, Olaf II, Olaf Haraldsson, and Olaf the Stout or "Large", was King of Norway from 1015 to 1028.
-Son of Harald Grenske, a petty king in Vestfold, Norway, he was posthumously given the title Rex Perpetuus Norvegiae (Eternal/Perpetual King of Norway) and canonised at Nidaros (Trondheim) by Bishop Grimketel, one year after his death in the Battle of Stiklestad on 29 July 1030.
+Olaf Haraldsson (c.
+995 – 29 July 1030), also called Saint Olaf, Olaf the Holy, Olaf II, and Olaf the Stout or "Large", was King of Norway from 1015 to 1028.
+Son of Harald Grenske, a petty king in Vestfold, Norway, he was posthumously given the title Rex Perpetuus Norvegiae (Eternal/Perpetual King of Norway) and canonized at Nidaros (Trondheim) by Bishop Grimketel, one year after his death in the Battle of Stiklestad on 29 July 1030.
 His remains were enshrined in Nidaros Cathedral, built over his burial site.
 His sainthood encouraged the widespread adoption of Christianity by Scandinavia's Vikings/Norsemen.

-Pope Alexander III confirmed Olaf's local canonisation in 1164, making him a recognised saint of the Catholic Church, and Olaf started to be known as Rex Perpetuus Norvegiae – eternal king of Norway.
+Pope Alexander III confirmed Olaf's local canonisation in 1164, making him a recognised saint of the Catholic Church, and Olaf started to be known as Rex Perpetuus Norvegiae – "eternal king of Norway".
 Following the Reformation, he was a commemorated historical figure among some members of the Lutheran and Anglican Communions.

 The saga of Olav Haraldsson and the legend of Olaf the Saint became central to a national identity.
 Especially during the period of romantic nationalism, Olaf was a symbol of Norwegian independence and pride.
-Saint Olaf is symbolised by the axe in Norway's coat of arms and Olsok (29 July) is still his day of celebration.
+Olaf Haraldsson is symbolised by the axe in Norway's coat of arms and Olsok (29 July) is still his day of celebration.
 Many Christian institutions with Scandinavian links as well as Norway's Order of St. Olav are named after him.

 Name

 Olaf's Old Norse name is Óláfr Haraldsson /non/ (Etymology: Anu- "forefather", -laibaR —"heir").
 Olav is the modern equivalent in Norwegian, formerly often spelt Olaf.
-His name in Icelandic is Ólafur /is/, in Faroese Ólavur, in Danish Olav, in Swedish Olof, and in Finnish Olavi.
+His name in Icelandic is Óláfr Haraldsson Ólafur /is/, in Faroese Ólavur /fo/, in Danish Olav, in Swedish Olof, and in Finnish Olavi.
 Olave was the traditional spelling in England, preserved in the name of medieval churches dedicated to him.
 Other names, such as Óláfr hinn helgi, Olavus rex, and Olaf are used interchangeably (see the Heimskringla of Snorri Sturluson).
 He is sometimes called Rex Perpetuus Norvegiae ("Norway's Eternal King"), a designation which goes back to the 13th century.

 During his lifetime he was known as Olaf "the stout" or simply as Olaf "the big" (Ólafr digri /non/; Modern Norwegian Olav Digre).
 In modern Norway he is commonly called Olav den hellige (Bokmål; Olaf the Holy) or Heilag-Olav (Nynorsk; the Holy Olaf) in recognition of his sainthood.